-Most experts agree that children benefit from a continuous, loving relationship with both of their parents, and laws and family court procedures generally reflect that understanding.
-In cases of divorce, both parents are presumed to have a legal right to have parenting time with their child, unless one parent can be shown to pose some type of harm to the child.
+Most experts agree that children benefit from a continuous, loving relationship with both of their parents, and family court procedures generally reflect that understanding.
+In cases of divorce, both parents are presumed legal rights to parenting time, unless one parent can be shown to pose harm to the child.
 The law doesn’t automatically favor one spouse over the other.
 But in cases that involve unmarried parents, things are complicated.

 Going to Court

 When a married couple divorces, they must go through a legal process, which means that they’re going to interact with the family court system at some point.
 Not all divorces go all of the way through the process – divorce settlements and custody arrangements are often settled out of court by the parents and their legal advocates before any final hearing can occur – but their custody arrangements are still submitted to a court for approval.

 However, when a cohabiting or co-parenting couple breaks up, they don’t necessarily need to interact with a court at any point to do so.
 This means that they may not automatically see it as necessary to involve the court in custody arrangements.
 When unmarried parents break up, they often come up with their own informal arrangements for how child custody will work without bringing the legal system into it.

 The problem is that if one parent fails to live up to their end of the informal agreement, the other parent has no way to enforce it.
 When a divorced parent wants to move far away with their child, their legal custody arrangement may require them to get permission from the court to do so and make a formal plan to ensure that the child continues to have a relationship with the parent who’s not moving.
 In some cases, one parent can prevent the other from moving with the child or be awarded custody themselves.